Vaibhav-sarvashreshth/blog/content/posts/Top-50_Graph_Problems.md

 Given the adjacency list of a bidirectional graph.
 Your task is to copy/clone the adjacency list for each vertex and return a new list.

-## Solution

-Discuss the first solution to the graph problem.
-Explain the approach, algorithm, or technique used in this solution.
-Provide step-by-step explanations, highlighting any key insights or observations.

 ### Code (C++)